-Certificate is an important element in deploying a solution that ensures the integrity and privacy of communications involving Yealink IP phones.
+The certificate is an important element in deploying a solution that ensures the integrity and privacy of communications involving Yealink IP phones.

-Three types of certificates are pre-loaded on Yealink IP phones and comply with X.509 standard.
+Three types of certificates are pre-loaded on Yealink IP phones and comply with the X.509 standard.

 - A unique device certificate: It is installed at the time of manufacture and is unique to an IP phone (based on the MAC address) and issued by the Yealink Certificate Authority (CA).
 This certificate is available on Yealink IP phones running firmware version 72 or later. - A generic device certificate: It is installed by default and is issued by the Yealink Certificate Authority (CA).
-If no unique certificate exists, the IP phone may send a generic certificate for authentication. - Trusted certificates (Certificate Authority certificates): For SIP VP-T49G IP phones, there are 30 trusted certificates installed by default.
-For SIP-T58V/T58A/T56A/CP960 IP phones there are 186 trusted certificates installed by default.
-For SIP-T54S/T52S/T48G/T48S/T46G/T46S/T42G/T42S/T41P/T41S/T40P/T40G/T29G/T27P/T27 G/T23P/T23G/T21(P) E2/T19(P) E2 and CP920 IP phones, there are 77 trusted certificates installed by default.
-For CP860, W52P, W56P and W60 IP phones, there are 76 trusted certificates installed by default.
+If no unique certificate exists, the IP phone may send a generic certificate for authentication. - Trusted certificates (Certificate Authority certificates): There are some trusted certificates installed by default.
 Refer to Appendix B Trusted Certificate Authority List for more information.

-The IP phone does not have the unique device certificate by upgrading firmware version to 72.
+The IP phone does not have the unique device certificate by upgrading the firmware version to